madwaro/MiseEnPlace/README.md

 For example, a layer named `Misc/Button/SolidWithButton` gets renamed to `SolidWithButton`.

+You can keep the first or last name in a path.

 # Sort artboards

 I got tired of arranging artboards in the layer list to match the order I saw in